How to Adapt Workforce Capacity to Meet Peak Demand

-The most extensive workforce disruptor yet – the pandemic – is just barely in the rearview, and leaders are rethinking workforce planning at all levels.
-With a labor shortage and increases in e-commerce and supply chain fluctuations, it’s critical to make sure you are getting the most from your existing workforce before considering hiring additional staff.
-In this article, we share how 24/7 organizations can improve their labor utilization –– findings we revealed as part of our exploration of the manufacturing sector’s employee scheduling best practices.
+With the most extensive workforce disruptor yet — the pandemic — just barely in the rearview, leaders are rethinking workforce planning at all levels.
+Today’s labor market, compounded with increases in e-commerce and supply chain fluctuations, makes it essential for operations managers to get the most from their existing workforce before considering hiring additional staff.
+This article discusses how shift-based organizations can use employee scheduling automation to optimize workforce capacity — no matter what changes come their way.

 Maximizing Labor Utilization for the ‘New Normal’

 A core strategy for gaining a holistic view of labor resources is creating and maintaining a robust central database with detailed employee profiles.
-Insights into employee work preferences, overtime status, schedule flexibility, credentials, and productivity by role, give managers the visibility necessary to map workforce capabilities to production needs strategically.
+Insights into employee work preferences, overtime status, schedule flexibility, credentials, and productivity by role give managers the necessary visibility to strategically map workforce capabilities to production needs.
 In this way, schedulers can tap hidden workforce capacity to fill shifts quickly during production ramps.
 Real-time visibility into the workforce helps schedulers assign available, qualified, and cost-effective employees — where and when they’re needed.
-It’s a successful strategy.
-In a 2021 survey of Shiftboard’s customers, workforce managers reported that better employee scheduling led to a 56 percent improvement in employee productivity and an 89 percent improvement in shift coverage rates.
+It’s a successful strategy backed by data.
+In a 2021 survey of Shiftboard’s customers, workforce managers reported that better employee scheduling led to a 56% improvement in employee productivity and an 89% improvement in shift coverage rates.

 Access Workforce Insights with Employee Scheduling Software

 With a more robust understanding of worker capabilities, availability, and work preferences, it also becomes far easier for managers to forecast labor needs and plan for upcoming gaps in coverage.
-Also, in general, hourly workers are requesting more flexibility with their schedules.
-Having these labor insights on an employee-by-employee basis – in real-time – can also help support decisions around other staffing strategies such as flex-pools and self-serve scheduling.
+Having these labor insights on an employee-by-employee basis — in real-time — can also help support decisions around other staffing strategies such as flex-pools and self-serve scheduling.

-As industries with 24/7 operations continue to grapple with fluctuations in labor demand, automated employee scheduling becomes increasingly important.
-Effectively reducing labor costs, improving employee satisfaction, and enabling more streamlined, flexible, and efficient operations – lays the groundwork for optimized workforce utilization – and greater profitability.
+As industries with 24/7 operations continue to grapple with fluctuations in labor demand, automated employee scheduling becomes increasingly essential.
+It lays the groundwork for improved operational agility and greater profitability by reducing labor costs, improving employee satisfaction, and enabling more streamlined, flexible, and efficient operations.

 Recommended Additional Resources